Religious Education at St Wulstan’s

 Programme of Study

 Religious Education is an enriching and joyful subject that forms a vital part of children’s faith journey.
+In the current academic year:

-• Year 3 Salford Diocese pilot resources for Y3/4 and Y4/5
+• Year 3 Salford Diocese pilot resources for Y3/4 and Y4/5.

-• Year 5 Salford Diocese pilot resources for Y5/6
+• Year 5 Salford Diocese pilot resources for Y5/6.

 The curriculum is designed for children of all abilities and supports links between home, school, and parish.